mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 ## Objective

-The objective of this lab is to create a structured Organizational Unit design in the `mrtg.local` Active Directory domain and validate Group Policy enforcement against a domain-joined workstation.
+Create a structured Organizational Unit design in the `mrtg.local` domain and validate Group Policy enforcement against a domain-joined workstation.

-This lab builds on the operational domain created in Lab 03 by introducing OU-based organization, scoped Group Policy targeting, and group-based access control.
+This lab builds on the operational domain created in Lab 03 by introducing OU-based organization, scoped Group Policy targeting, and group-based Remote Desktop access.

-The focus is on creating a clean directory structure, linking a workstation baseline GPO, validating policy application, and testing Remote Desktop access through security group membership.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs a structured Active Directory layout that supports scalable administration, policy enforcement, and access control.
+Monroe Redstone Technology Group requires an Active Directory structure that supports scalable administration, policy enforcement, and access control.

-Without a clean OU structure, systems and users become difficult to manage.
-Group Policy becomes harder to target, access control becomes inconsistent, and troubleshooting becomes slower.
+Without a clean OU structure, users and computers become difficult to manage.
+Group Policy becomes harder to target, administrative responsibilities are less clear, and troubleshooting takes longer.

 This lab addresses the need to:

 - Organize users and computers into logical OUs
 - Separate workstation and server computer objects
-- Prepare the domain for scalable Group Policy targeting
+- Prepare the directory for scalable Group Policy targeting
-- Apply a user session lock policy through Group Policy
+- Apply workstation and user security settings
 - Validate computer-side and user-side policy application
-- Test access denial when a user lacks required rights
+- Confirm that unauthorized Remote Desktop access is denied
-- Grant access through security group membership
+- Grant approved access through security group membership
-- Confirm successful domain user access after remediation
+- Validate successful access after remediation

 ---

 ## Lab Summary

-In this lab, I created the foundational MRTG OU structure inside Active Directory.
+In this lab, I created the foundational MRTG Organizational Unit structure in Active Directory.

-The structure separated users, computers, groups, admin accounts, and service accounts into dedicated containers.
-Under the Users OU, department OUs were created for IT, Security, HR, Finance, Operations, Engineering, and Executives.
-Under the Computers OU, separate Workstations and Servers OUs were created.
+The structure separated users, computers, groups, administrative accounts, and service accounts.
+Department OUs were created for IT, Security, HR, Finance, Operations, Engineering, and Executives.
+Computer objects were separated into Workstations and Servers OUs.

-A workstation baseline GPO was linked to the Workstations OU, and a user session lock policy was configured and validated.
+The `MRTG-Workstation-Baseline` GPO was linked to the Workstations OU, and the `MRTG-User-Session-Lock` policy was configured for user session protection.

-Policy application was confirmed using `gpresult`, and Remote Desktop access was tested from the user side.
-The first test failed because the user did not have the required Remote Desktop permission.
-Access was then granted through the `GG_Remote_Desktop_Users` group, and the domain user successfully logged in.
+Policy application was validated with `gpresult`.
+Remote Desktop access was initially denied because the test user lacked the required authorization.
+Access was then granted through the `GG_Remote_Desktop_Users` security group and validated through a successful domain sign-in.

 ---